cap-js/docs/cds/cdl.md

 to an entity element, the first path step is resolved as the annotated element or its siblings.
 If the annotation is assigned to a subelement of a structured element, the top level elements of the entity can be accessed via `$self`.
-A parameter `par` of a parmetrized entity can be accessed like in a query with `:par`.
+A parameter `par` of a parametrized entity can be accessed like in a query with `:par`.
 If a path cannot be resolved successfully, compilation fails with an error.

 In contrast to `@aReference: foo.bar`, a single reference written as expression `@aRefExpr: ( foo.bar )`